THE BABEL LAB TEAM

 Spring 2025 - Present

-Tyanna Chase is a sophomore at the University of Arizona studying Speech, Language and Hearing Sciences with a minor in Human Development and Family Studies, in the College of Science.
-Tyanna is an Afro-Latina from Flagstaff, AZ who is fluent in both English and Spanish.
-After graduating, Tyanna wants to purse her Master’s to become a Speech Therapist.
-During her time in the BABEL lab, Tyanna hopes to learn more about how bilingualism influences development in children and adults.
-In her free time, she likes to bake, read, attend sporting events and traveling!
+Tyanna Chase is a junior at the University of Arizona in the College of Science, studying Speech, Language, and Hearing Sciences with a minor in Human Development and Family Studies.
+Tyanna is an Afro-Latina from Flagstaff, AZ, and is fluent in both English and Spanish.
+After graduating, Tyanna plans to pursue her master’s degree to become a Speech Language Pathologist.
+During her time in the BABEL Lab, she hopes to learn more about how bilingualism influences development in both children and adults.

 Ava Haga